b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) then you may have noticed this cool animation (see below).

-![Construction of Pascal's triangle.
+![Construction of a Pascal's triangle.
 Source:
 [Wikipedia](https://en.wikipedia.org/wiki/File:PascalTriangleAnimated2.gif)
 (public domain, used in accordance with the Licensing section).](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif){#fig:pascalsTriangle}